Want more blog readers? You need to spend more time learning how to write blog titles that’ll attract readers.

 Head over to my guide about writing headlines here and leave a comment with a blog title you’d like me to rewrite and give you some inspiration on!

-Whichever resource you use, you’ll likely find that some of the headline ideas work well for your niche and brand and that others aren’t quite such a good fit.
-Don’t use a headline that doesn’t feel comfortable to you—there will always be plenty of other good options.
+Whichever resource you use, you’ll likely find that some headline ideas work well for your niche and brand and others aren’t quite a good fit.
+Don’t use a headline that feels uncomfortable to you—there will always be plenty of other good options.

 5. Try Out Online Blog Title Generator Tools

 There are plenty of tools out there that can help you write headlines.
-Some will even generate potential blog post titles for you—like my own tool does right here:
+Some will even generate potential blog post titles for you—as my own tool does right here:

 My Blog Title Generator: Free Tool for AI-Powered SEO Blog Title Ideas